timothyfitchcupb/CSPB2270quadtrees/readme.txt

 // Components of Quadtree Project
     1. QuadTree.h: Header file contains the declarations of the QuadTreeNode and QuadTree classes.

+    2. ImageData.h: Header file contains values of images, originally had in Main but header allows us to pull image values easier

-    2. QuadTree.cpp: Defines the functionality of the QuadTreeNode and QuadTree classes.
+    3. QuadTree.cpp: Defines the functionality of the QuadTreeNode and QuadTree classes.

-    3. Main.cpp: Main file demonstrates the creation and operation of a quadtree on sample greyscale image.
+    4. Main.cpp: Main file demonstrates the creation and operation of a quadtree on sample greyscale image.

-    4. Test file: Simple tests to verify the correctness of the quadtrees construction and operations.
+    5. Test file: Simple tests to verify the correctness of the quadtrees construction and operations.